 While your solar panels may have leftover energy, by the time the sun goes down, they are not actively working to create more.
-Technically, then, the answer to the original question is no – solar panels don’t work at night because there is not enough sunlight available for them to convert into energy for use in your home.
+Technically, then, the answer to the original question: “do solar panels work at night?” is No – solar panels don’t work at night because there is not enough sunlight available for them to convert into energy for use in your home.

 Solar panels may absorb trace levels of energy from the sunlight reflected by the moon.
 However, this is not enough energy to power your home through the night.